aryskaliyev/postgres-golang/README.md

 Working with databases in golang:
 - **database/sql** package is part of Go standard library.
 It provides **generic interface** to interact with SQL databases.
 It allows the use of any sql database that **implements the database/sql interface**.
 It serves as a fundamental **abstraction layer**.

-- **SQL drivers** are third-party packages that implement the **database/sql** interface for specifig SQL database systems like MySQL, PostgreSQL, SQLite etc..
+- **SQL drivers** are third-party packages that implement the **database/sql** interface for specific SQL database systems like MySQL, PostgreSQL, SQLite etc..

 > The generic interface (database/sql package) defines a common API for database interactions, making the application code independent of any specific database system.